It’s not just a case of the Mondays.

 - What is your current stress level?

-When you ask these questions, you’re not only gathering data but also actively preventing burnout by proving to your employee that you’re invested in their well-being.
+Asking these questions isn’t just about gathering data.
+It actually helps to prevent burnout by proving to your employee that you’re invested in their well-being.
 But asking isn’t enough; you should also record the answers and then look back over them to prepare for future one-on-ones.

 Prevent Burnout with One-on-Ones

-One-on-one meetings are your best opportunity to provide the kind of individualized support that combats burnout and ensure that employees don’t succumb to exhaustion, cynicism, or feelings of inefficacy.
+One-on-one meetings are your best opportunity to provide individualized support that combats burnout and ensure that employees don’t succumb to exhaustion, cynicism, or feelings of uselessness.
 To fully take advantage of this opportunity, you have to come prepared to talk about both the bad and the good of your employee’s life, and then roll up your sleeves and address the issues.

-Employees are likely to feel exhausted if their workload is too heavy or they’re being given insufficient time to accomplish tasks.
-You can assess fatigue levels by asking employees if they’re feeling overwhelmed and generally asking how they are.
-But, of course, some employees won’t admit that they’re feeling strained, so if you notice an employee is constantly working longer hours than the rest of the team, spend some time figuring out why.
+Employees feel exhausted if their workload is too heavy or they don’t have enough time to accomplish tasks.
+Assess fatigue levels by asking employees if they’re feeling overwhelmed, and check in on their overall well-being.
+Of course, many employees won’t admit that they’re feeling strained.
+So if you notice an employee is constantly working longer hours than the rest of the team, figure out why.

-If their workload is the result of a time-management issue, brainstorm how they can filter out busywork and unnecessary distractions during the day.
-If their workload is unmanageable, one-on-ones are a chance to discuss, without blame, how you can break down projects or give some tasks to other team members.
+If their workload is a time-management issue, brainstorm ways to eliminate busywork and unnecessary distractions.
+If their workload is unmanageable, then discuss, without blame, how you can simplify projects or give some tasks to other team members.

 Naturally, you want to encourage and praise hard work, but you shouldn’t let employees run themselves into the ground.
-If you have a report who consistently sets very ambitious deadlines for themselves and then works unreasonable hours to meet them, don’t encourage that unsustainable behavior.
+If a report consistently sets very ambitious deadlines and then works unreasonable hours to meet them, that’s a red flag.
+Don’t encourage unsustainable behavior or a work culture that encourages overwork.

 During one-on-ones, go over their upcoming calendar, and push deadlines back for them when necessary.
 You can also privately encourage them to take breaks during the day, put work aside on weekends, and generally develop a healthier work-life balance.
 Getting a manager’s permission to slow down can go a long way toward helping an anxious employee relax.

-The primary reason so many employees feel lost and ineffective at work is that they don’t know what they’re supposed to be doing.
-As we’ve written about before, one-on-one meetings are the ideal time to help team members gain clarity on what is expected of them by aligning on expectations and setting both short-term priorities and long-term goals.
+Employees feel lost and ineffective at work because they don’t know what they’re supposed to be doing.
+As we’ve written about before, one-on-one meetings are the ideal time to give team members clarity about expectations.
+You do this by setting both short-term priorities and long-term goals.

 In every one-on-one, you and your report should agree on some incremental, achievable priorities to accomplish by the next time you meet.
 Setting your team members up for these wins will make them feel competent and that their work is making a measurable impact.